Grzegorz96/millionaire-app-backend/README.md

 | :-------- | :------- | :------------------------- |
 | `users`   | `string` | **Required** Retrieving generated JWT tokens and user id. |

+##### 5. (token required) Endpoint to the function that retrieves information about the logged in user from the database using the user id from the url and after validating the access token.
+HEADERS={"access-token":string, "refresh-token":string}.
 ```http
   GET /users/<user_id>
 ```